sakaki-/gentoo-on-rpi-64bit/README.md

 Next, insert the (Gentoo) microSD card you just wrote the image to into the Pi.
 Apply power.

 You should see the RPi3's standard 'rainbow square' on-screen for about 2 seconds, then the display will go blank for about 10 seconds, and then (once the graphics driver has loaded) a text console will appear, showing OpenRC starting up.
 On this first boot (unless you have renamed the sentinel file `autoexpand_root_partition` in the microSD card's first partition to `autoexpand_root_none`), the system will, after a further 10 seconds or so, _automatically resize_ the root partition to fill all remaining free space on the drive, and, having done this, reboot (to [allow the kernel to see](http://unix.stackexchange.com/questions/196435/is-it-possible-to-enlarge-the-partition-without-rebooting) the new partition table).
-You should then see the 'rainbow square' startup sequence once more, and then the system will resize its root filesystem, to fill the newly enlarged partition.
+You should then see the 'rainbow square' startup sequence once more, and then the system will resize its root filesystem, to fill the newly enlarged partition, and create an empty 1,024MiB swapfile (space permitting).
 Once this is done, it will launch a standard Xfce desktop (logged in automatically to the pre-created `demouser` account):

 <img src="https://raw.githubusercontent.com/sakaki-/resources/master/raspberrypi/pi3/xfce-desktop-small-2.png" alt="Baseline Xfce desktop" width="960px"/>

-The whole process (from first power on to graphical desktop) should take less than two minutes or so (on subsequent reboots, the resizing process will not run, so it will be significantly faster).
+The whole process (from first power on to graphical desktop) should take less than three minutes or so (on subsequent reboots, the resizing and swapfile creation processes will not run, so startup will be a _lot_ faster).

 > The initial **root** password on the image is **raspberrypi64**.
 The password for **demouser** is also **raspberrypi64** (you may need this if e.g. the screen lock comes on; you can also do `sudo su --login root` to get a root prompt at the terminal, without requiring a password).
 These passwords are set by the [`autoexpand-root`](https://github.com/sakaki-/rpi3-overlay/blob/master/sys-apps/rpi3-init-scripts/files/init.d_autoexpand_root-4) startup service.
 Note that the screensaver for `demouser` has been disabled by default on the image.

 > NB - if your connected computer monitor or TV output appears **flickering or distorted**, you may need to change the settings in the file `config.txt`, located in the microSD card's first partition (this partition is formatted `vfat` so you should be able to edit it on any PC; alternatively, when booted into the image, it is available at `/boot/config.txt`).
 Any changes made take effect on the next restart.
 For an explanation of the various options available in `config.txt`, please see [these notes](https://www.raspberrypi.org/documentation/configuration/config-txt/README.md) (the [shipped defaults](https://github.com/sakaki-/rpi3-overlay/blob/master/sys-boot/rpi3-64bit-firmware/files/config.txt-2) should work fine for most users, however).

-> If the edges of the desktop appear "clipped" by your display (this mostly happens when using HDMI TVs), issue `sudo mousepad /boot/config.txt`, comment out the line `disable_overscan=1` (so it reads instead `#disable_overscan=1`), save the file, and then reboot.
+> If the **edges of the desktop appear "clipped" by your display** (this mostly happens when using HDMI TVs), issue `sudo mousepad /boot/config.txt`, comment out the line `disable_overscan=1` (so it reads instead `#disable_overscan=1`), save the file, and then reboot.

 ## <a id="using_gentoo"></a>Using Gentoo